 “I’ve admired you for a long time, Mr. Black Ace, and I’ve often— My goodness, that certainly is a silly name, isn’t it?
-I’ve seen the way you sign your letters behind the store, with the black ace.”
+I’ve seen the way you sign the letters you leave behind the store, with the black ace.”

 He snorted slightly in agreement.
 “Wasn’t my idea.
 Someone got it into their head I needed a name.
-I guess that one made sense, since I was helping the townsfolk.”
+I guess that one made sense, since I’m the one helping the townsfolk of Black Aces.”

-What he did didn’t seem that big a deal, but her praise warmed him again.
+What he did didn’t seem as if it were that big of a deal to him, but her praise warmed him again.
 Made him stand taller.
 “I’m only doing what needs doing,” he whispered, repeating what he’d told Pony many times.